Automatically visualize your cloud with Lucidscale

 Being able to communicate complex systems with all stakeholders is critical, whether the communication is between team members, incident response teams, development teams, or leadership.

-While Lucidchart Cloud Insights is packed with advanced functionality that improves communication, this add-on is built on Lucidchart.
-Meaning, the power of collaborating on visuals is at the foundation of Lucidchart Cloud Insights, and you can use those visuals to facilitate communication and understanding, especially while diving into complex systems with others.
+While Lucidscale is packed with advanced functionality that improves communication, this add-on is built on Lucidchart.
+Meaning, the power of collaborating on visuals is at the foundation of Lucidscale, and you can use those visuals to facilitate communication and understanding, especially while diving into complex systems with others.

 Leverage all the existing collaboration and communication features currently built into our visual workspace: